– Call extended until April 25, 2021 –

 - Digital publishing

-Érudit has signed agreements with most international aggregators, like Google Scholar or EBSCO, and Crossref for DOI (Digital Object Identifier), ensuring full visibility of published articles.
+Érudit has signed agreements with international aggregators and discovery services, such as Google Scholar, EBSCO and Crossref for the attribution of DOIs (Digital Object Identifiers) to all current and back-issue articles to optimize cross-referencing with long-lasting URIs, ensuring full visibility of published articles.

-Érudit works with international partners, like Portico, to ensure permanent archiving of platform content.
+Érudit works with international partners, such as Portico, to ensure permanent archiving of platform content.